PythonLinks/awesome-risc-v-soft-cores/README.md

 ## Financial Disclosure Statement

  The author does not produce, support nor endorse any specific RISC-V cores.
 He does not accept financial inducements from any of the RISC-V core vendors.
-Instead he wants everyone to run their RISC-V cores on the [pico-ice circuit board](https://pico-ice.tinyvision.ai/), and buy many [$35 pico-ice boards](https://tinyvision.ai/products/pico-ice-fpga-trainer-board).
+Instead he wants everyone to port their RISC-V cores to the [pico-ice circuit board](https://pico-ice.tinyvision.ai/), and buy many [$35 pico-ice boards](https://tinyvision.ai/products/pico-ice-fpga-trainer-board).